robashaw/basisopt/README.md

 ## Installation

+The library is pip installable:

+	pip install basisopt

-Currently the easiest way to install a development version is to clone this repo locally, change to the folder, and use `poetry`:
+To install a development version instead, clone this repo locally, change to the folder, and use `poetry`:

 	poetry install -v
 	poetry run pytest